 Workshops: Based on the findings of the GP-preceptor questionnaire survey, two CME-accredited education and support workshops were planned and implemented onsite at six rural health locations simultaneously throughout Tasmania (Smithton, Queenstown, Launceston, St Marys, Dover and Flinders Island in Bass Strait; Figure 1).
-The workshops were planned and facilitated by а multidisciplinary project-management team drawn from the Schools of Medicine, Nursing and Pharmacy, and supported by a project advisory committee of representatives from both the Faculty of Health Science and clinical professional bodies.
+The workshops were planned and facilitated by a multidisciplinary project-management team drawn from the Schools of Medicine, Nursing and Pharmacy and the University Department of Rural Health, and supported by a project advisory committee of representatives from both the Faculty of Health Science and clinical professional bodies.